-In a radical breakthough for alternative pathways to ATARs, Alphacrucis is partnering with St Philips Christian College to offer Certificate III in Education Support (teacher’s aid), for 17 students, including a high component of indigenous students.
+In a radical breakthough for alternative pathways to ATARs, Alphacrucis is partnering with St Philip's Christian College to offer the Certificate III in Education Support (Teacher’s Aid), for 17 students, including a significant number of indigenous students.
 The Cert III translates into a 67 ATAR.
-According to the Hunter region Hub regional director, Andrew Youd, “Alphacrucis is the only RTO offering Cert III Education support in schools in the entirety of NSW.
-It is a brilliant way for indigenous students to fast track into teaching support roles post school.”
+According to the Hunter region Hub Regional Director, Andrew Youd, “Alphacrucis is the only RTO offering Cert III Education support in schools in the entirety of NSW.
+It is a brilliant way for indigenous students to fast track into teaching support roles post school, and so to get a foot on the pathway which will take them into teaching careers.”
 The 17 students from 4 local schools have paid positions, signed with the Apprenticeship Support Australia for two years in various local independent schools.
 Each has a supervising teacher within the school.
-A further 40 students in the St Philips group are taking Cert III in tourism, again with a high component of indigenous students.
+A further 40 students in the St Philips group are taking Cert III in Tourism, again including a large cohort of indigenous students.
 “The Hunter Valley has so many tourism employment options”, said AC VET in Schools Coordinator, Donna McLean, “this is a classic example of the AC Hub adapting its offerings to local needs.”
 According to AC Associate Dean of Education, Dr David Hastie, the College has a high priority to partner with indigenous Australians in education.
-“Alphacrucis already has a strong presence in training for the indigenous church, and we are committed to seeing this extend to indigenous school students and trainee teachers, particularly in rural areas.”
+“Alphacrucis already has a strong presence in training for Indigenous Australians, and we are committed to seeing this extend to Indigenous school students and trainee teachers, particularly in rural areas.”

 CFS is excited to announce that Dr Stephen Codrington joins a small team of just 25 Council of International Schools (CIS) affiliated consultants, accredited to provide support to CIS schools in all parts of the world.
 He is one of only two Australians on the high-powered list.